All Episodes

 Long live Donald Trump.

-Is he perfect now?
+Is he perfect?

-But uh we're we're heading in the right direction here.
+No, but we're heading in the right direction here.

 I wish November 3rd was tomorrow, to be honest with you.

-We're gonna cure all the cancer.
+We're going to cure all the cancer.

-And that I think was the reason for the decision to extend what the measures we're now taking through April the 30th.
+And that I think was the reason for the decision to extend the measures we're now taking through April the 30th.

 Do I like it?